Jarvis-Yu/Dottore-Genius-Invokation-TCG-Simulator/README.md

 `Phase` object to determine how to transform to another state, which means the game flow is highly customizable.

-Everything in the `GameState` object are immutable, so travering game history and exploring different branches of possibilities in the future are not error-prone.
+Everything in the `GameState` object are immutable, so traversing game history and exploring different branches of possibilities in the future are not error-prone.
 Do not worry about memory efficiency, everything is immutable, so only the modified part between neighbouring game states are added to the memory.